 The Associate in Applied Science (AAS) in Programming and System Analysis program provides an in-depth exploration of different computer language and technical skills.
 The program includes, but is not limited to the following: operating systems, local area networks, business communication, team roles, and dynamics.

 You must earn a grade of “C” or better in all courses required within this program.

-CRE101 is a prerequisite for this program.
-Credits for this course are not included in the total program credits.
-To have this requirement waived, you must test Reading Exempt on the district placement test.
+CRE101 is a prerequisite course for this program.
+Credits for this courses are not included in the total program credits.
+To have this requirement waived you must test Reading Exempt on the District Placement Test.

-For more information, consult with an Academic Advisor or the Program Director.
+For assistance with course selection, contact an Academic Advisor or the Program Director.

 Apply for graduation when enrolling for your final semester.